Varosync/Jinja/README.md

 [View Comparison Correlation Plot](analysis/comparison_correlation.png)

-* **Baseline (Simple Embedding):** The baseline model, which predicts $p_B$ using a generic sequence embedding, performs poorly with a negative correlation of -0.2035 with the true committor values.
+* **Baseline (Simple Embedding):** The baseline model, which predicts p_B using a generic sequence embedding, performs poorly with a negative correlation of -0.2035 with the true committor values.
 * **Backbone Structure Tokens (Proposed Model):** The proposed model, trained on tokenized 3D backbone data, achieves a positive correlation of 0.8154 with the true committor values.

 This comparison demonstrates the importance of the tokenization approach for accurate committor prediction.